git-town/git-town/README.md

 and others.
-It is designed for workflows have a main branch (typically "development" or "master") from which feature branches are cut and into which they are merged, and you use a central code repository like [Github](http://github.com).
+It is designed for workflows have a main branch (typically "development" or "master") from which feature branches are cut and into which they are merged, and assumes you use a central code repository like [Github](http://github.com).

 Git Town goes the extra mile to keep everything in sync at all times, thereby minimizing the probability and severity of merge conflicts.